 How you schedule your day-to-day tasks can make or break your productivity.

-This might begin in the morning, the day previously, and even a week or two before.
+This might begin in the morning, the day before, and even a week or two before.

 Being organized will have a substantial effect on your productivity.